 In some cases you would need to find the location of a given file or to search for a certain text in all files under a directory.
 SSH provides two different commands, which can be used to accomplish this.
 In order to search for a file location you can use the find command.
 Find is a very powerful tool and accepts various arguments allowing you to specify the exact search term (i.e search by name, by type or even by modified time).

-For example, to search for a file called myFile.txt under the current folder (and all subfolders), you would need to use the following command:
+For example, to search for a file called myFile.txt under the current folder (and all subfolders) of your Linux VPS server, you would need to use the following command:

 find . -name myFile.txt

 If you are uncertain about the file name or would like to match a part of the name, you can use a wildcard pattern: